 Liz and her two daughters Chrissi and Ciana have become prominent spokespeople for Alzheimer’s Research UK in memory of Liz’s husband and Chrissi and Ciana’s father, Mike Ayre.

 Liz has contributed to numerous high profile topics surrounding dementia research and the need for more awareness of the condition while her daughters have been proactive in sharing their story of growing up with dementia.
 They continue to share their experience in order to help others and increase public understanding of dementia and the need for dementia research.

 Shaheen has been made a Champion of Alzheimer’s Research UK for tirelessly promoting dementia research and awareness of the condition.
-She has spent more than a decade caring for her mum Hosna, who lives with behavioural variant Frontotemporal Dementia (bvFTD) and is keen to raise awareness of the challenges that bvFTD presents both for those who have it and their families.
+She spent more than a decade caring for her mum Hosna, who sadly passed away with behavioural variant Frontotemporal Dementia (bvFTD) in 2022.
+Shaheen is keen to raise awareness of the challenges that bvFTD presents both for those who have it and their families.